b-brankovics/GCPSR/README.md

     ./concordance_non-discordance.pl -count=2 *.nwk | ./exhaustive_subdivision.pl - -count=2 >gcpsr.nwk

+Example analyses using 4 test tree files:

+    ./concordance_non-discordance.pl  files-for-testing/* -min=95 -count=1 | ./exhaustive_subdivision.pl - -count=3

+This analysis recognizes three phylogenetic species in the test data
+set:
+- outgroup: (X,Y)
+- PS1: (A,B,C)
+- PS2: (D,E,F,G)

+Because these clades were highly supported (>= 95) in at least 3 single locus phylogenies (out of the 4).
+Although, both (D,E) and (F,G) clades were highly supported in 3 trees these are removed, because the following clades (D,F) and (E,G) were also highly supported that were in conflict with clades (D,E) and (F,G).

+    ./concordance_non-discordance.pl  files-for-testing/* -min=95 -count=2 | ./exhaustive_subdivision.pl - -count=3

+This analysis recognizes three phylogenetic species in the test data
+set:
+- outgroup: (X,Y)
+- PS1: (A,B,C)
+- PS2: (D,E)
+- PS3: (F,G)
+Because these clades were highly supported (>= 95) in at least 3 single locus phylogenies (out of the 4).
+Since a clade was only considered as concordant if it is supported by at least two trees, clades were (D,E) and (F,G) were not contradicted by other concordant clades.

 ### Step 1: Concordance and non-discordance analysis

 The script `concordance_non-discordance.pl` takes **newick** or